-Revised • Ревизија: December 2, 2022 Accepted • Прихваћено: December 5, 2022 Online first: December 16, 2022 cardiotoxicity is not dose-dependent and is reversible.
-Trastuzumab may lead to an exacerbation and augmentation of cardiotoxicity induced by prior anthracycline treatment by interfering in the mechanism of homeostasis and cell survival and repair pathways [7].
-In a leading phase 3 study for trastuzumab [8], as well as in subsequent studies, a significant number of patients with cardiac dysfunction were observed.
+Cardiotoxicity is an important segment in HER2 targeted therapy.
+Unlike anthracyclineinduced cardiotoxicity, trastuzumab-mediated cardiotoxicity is not dose-dependent and is reversible.
+Trastuzumab may lead to exacerbation and augmentation of cardiotoxicity induced by prior anthracycline treatment by interfering in mechanism of homeostasis and cell survival and repair pathways [7].
+In leading phase 3 study for trastuzumab [8], as well as in subsequent studies, a significant number of patients with cardiac dysfunction were observed.
 Those patients received trastuzumab therapy, with special consideration for those patients in which anthracyclines and trastuzumab were administered concomitantly.
-Additional studies have shown that, in general, cardiotoxicity is reversible and that trastuzumab can be reintroduced in the treatment after establishing regular cardiac function.
-The U.S. Food and Drug Administration (FDA) has evaluated trastuzumab-mediated cardiotoxicity in four adjuvant trials (NCCTG N9831, NSABP B-31, HERA, BCIRG 006) and found a four- to six-fold increased symptomatic heart dysfunction in patients that received trastuzumab [9].
-Myocardial dysfunction and heart failure, mostly described as cardiotoxicity, are the most concerning cardiovascular complications of cancer therapies.
-Most trials use the definition of cardiotoxicity related to cancer therapeutics defined by the European Society of Cardiology (ESC) as a decrease in left ventricular ejection fraction (LVEF) > 10% points to a value below 50% [10].
-According to ESC Guidelines, LVEF should be determined before and periodically during treatment for early detection of cardiac dysfunction in patients receiving potentially cardiotoxic chemotherapy [10].
+Additional studies have shown that in general cardiotoxicity it is reversible and that trastuzumab can be reintroduced in the treatment after establishing of regular cardiac function.
+The U.S. Food and Drug Administration (FDA) has evaluated trastuzumab-mediated cardiotoxicity in the four adjuvant trials (NCCTG N9831, NSABP B-31, HERA, BCIRG 006) and found 4 to 6-fold increased symptomatic heart dysfunction in patients that received trastuzumab [9].
+Myocardial dysfunction and heart failure (HF), mostly described as cardiotoxicity, are the most concerning cardiovascular complications of cancer therapies.
+Most trials use the definition of cardiotoxicity related to cancer therapeutics defined by the European Society of Cardiology (ESC) as a decrease in left ventricular ejection fraction (LVEF) of >10% points to a value below 50% [10].
+According to ESC Guidelines [10], LVEF should be determined before and periodically during treatment for early detection of cardiac dysfunction in patients receiving potentially cardiotoxic chemotherapy.
 This group considers the lower limit of normal (LLN) of LVEF in echocardiography as 50%.
-If LVEF decreases more than 10% to a value below the LLN (LVEF < 50%), angiotensin-converting enzyme inhibitors in combination with beta-blockers are recommended to prevent further LV dysfunction or the development of symptomatic heart failure.
+If LVEF decreases more than 10% to a value below the LLN (LVEF<50%), angiotensin-converting enzyme (ACE) inhibitors in combination with beta-blockers (BB) are recommended to prevent further LV dysfunction or the development of symptomatic HF.